MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/12-create-cpu-status-alert.md

 You have been hired as a Senior Data Engineer to help automate day to day operations of database administration.
 This automation is to help ensure that the databases for AdventureWorks continue to operate at peak performance as well as provide methods for alerting based on certain criteria.

+**Note:** These exercises may ask you to copy and paste T-SQL code and makes use of existing SQL resources.
+Please verify that the code has been copied correctly, before executing the code.

 ## Create an alert when a CPU exceeds an average of 80 percent

 1. In the search bar at the top of the Azure portal, type **SQL**, and select **SQL databases**.
 Select the **AdventureWorksLT** database name listed.